 Millions of Americans have chronic pain (1).
 While many have turned towards acupuncture for treatment (2), others still do not know that acupuncture can help, which is unfortunate due to the rise of the opioid epidemic (3).

 In this article I will talk about a study on acupuncture for chronic pain.
-The results are promising and should be shared to inform potential recipients of acupuncture.

 In 2012, Vicker et al published a meta-analysis in the Archives of Internal Medicine using data from 29 eligible studies (17,922 patients) to see if acupuncture is effective for treating chronic pain and whether it should be recommended.